robertpagano/metis_project_luther/README.md

 - Final Regressions.ipnyb - here is my final modelling file.
 This includes plots of my residual analysis, and a few other EDA type plots
 - Merged MLB game data - 2014-2018 V3 FINAL.ipnyb - here is where I prepared my data files for my model file.
 - bbref scraper-FINAL.ipnyb - this is where I tested and completed my scraping of baseball reference
-- EDA work.ipnyb - EDA file
+- gEDA work.ipnyb - EDA file

 #### Data files